 All entrants will receive a certificate of entry and personalised feedback from the judges.

 Dr Ajay Sharman is Regional Lead for STEM Learning Ltd across London and the South East.
 He manages the STEM Ambassadors programme, which is made up of volunteers from a wide range of STEM-related jobs and disciplines across the UK - people who offer their time and enthusiasm to help bring Science, Technology, Engineering and Maths (STEM) subjects to life, and demonstrate their value in life and careers.
 Dr Sharman manages nine Science Learning Partnerships, supporting continuing professional development for teaching staff, as well as the STEM Clubs programme, which aims to encourage young people to have a positive attitude towards STEM subjects.

 Dr Sharman has been chair and vice chair of governors at schools in Canterbury and Whitstable and is currently a trustee at Dartford Science & Technology College.

-Sarah Chapman is a Technical Manager at 3M.
+Sarah Chapman is an Application Engineering Manager at 3M.
 She graduated from the University of Southampton with a first class degree in Chemistry and joined 3M in 2005.
-Sarah has held a variety of technical roles including approvals administrator, technical service engineer, regulatory specialist and build project manager for a multi-million pound Customer Innovation Centre.
-Sarah has won multiple awards for her work as a STEM volunteer and diversity champion and was recently appointed a corporation board member at Farnborough College of Technology.
-Sarah is thrilled to be a judge for the Young Innovators competition and is very much looking forward to seeing fun and creativity from competitors in the new Mighty Monument Challenge.
+Sarah has held a variety of technical roles including technical service engineer, regulatory specialist and project manager for the 3M Customer Innovation Centre.
+As a STEM Ambassador Sarah has relentlessly promoted STEM careers to young people for 15 years helping to develop 3M UK’s award winning education community programme.
+She is recognised for inspiring colleagues and external peers and has won multiple awards, including most recently a STEM Inspiration Award and WISE (Women in Science and Engineering) Outreach and Engagement Award.
+Sarah is thrilled to support the Young Innovators competition and is looking forward to judging creative projects in the Mighty Monument Challenge.